phook/BNFT/README.md

 About BNFT
 ----------
 BNFT is a tool for extraction information from text, checking against a BNF grammar (Backus-Naur-Form) and transform text into another text.
 BNFT is pronounced B’ N’ F’ it, or Benefit and the abbreviation stands for Backus Naur Form Transformer.
-This document is not a tutorial on BNF or EBNF and familiarity with these subject are assumed.
+This document is not a tutorial on BNF or EBNF and familiarity with these subjects are assumed.

 What BNFT adds to the BNF notation is the Transformation part.
 Conceptually all nonterminals "return" the value they match, except for when and alternative output is definced by adding the "->" operator at the end.
 This means that nonterminals and terminals can be changed into something else, and nonterminals can be inserted in the output in another order than they occur in the syntax matching.